mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

-Once the Fit button has been clicked, wait until the Fitting process has completed and upon completion you should be able to view on the Fitting tab; the focused workspace plotted in the background in grey crosses.
+Once the Fit button has been clicked, wait until the Fitting process has completed and upon completion you should be able to view on the Fitting
+tab:

+- The focused workspace plotted in the background in gray crosses.
-Whereas the expected peaks plotted in various colours over lapping the focused workspace peaks.
+- The expected peaks plotted in various colours over lapping the focused workspace peaks.

 Within the :ref:`Preview-Engineering_Diffraction-ref` section user is able to zoom-in or zoom-out as well as select, add and save peaks.